Robert-Nickel/bdd.guru/00_Nickel_BDD.md

 This is just an example(!) of what concrete documentation could be useful for.
 There could be people in different roles, inside or outside the team, that are interested in the behavior of a system.
 As time goes by, people could forget some aspects of the behavior of the system, or a test could fail and can be read again to make a better decision on how to move on.

+// TODO: Living documentation

-#### Behavior is tested
+#### Behavior and Tests
 // TODO If a BT fails -> Problem!
 // TODO If a not BT fails -> Problem?

-#### Compatibility with other frameworks?

-- Advantages
-- motivation
-  - Does devteam win by invitation to business participation?
-  - Does a deeper (than a scrum user story) understanding of the business questions increase the dev team's motivation?
-- specification
-- business value
-  - Five whys
-- communications
-  - Business experts can read the specification code (aka test code)
-- coding
-  - Does BDD prevent too much code or code that does too much and help focus on the actual requirements?
-- quality assurance (getting closer to specification)
-  - Do passing tests mean anything in terms of business value?
+// TODO Do passing tests mean anything in terms of business value?
-  - Is it more useful to have higher level tests than lower level unit tests?
+// TODO Is it more useful to have higher level tests than lower level unit tests?
 Are both testing levels required?
 Examples?

-- documentation
-  - Executable specification as living documentation
-- Qualitative
+// TODO Having BDD tests avoid doing "too much" and "too less" and enforces "just right"

+### Limitations
-  - limitations
+TODO Qualitative limitations
-  - possibility (Useful aspects of BDD)
-- Quantitative proof that BDD works?
+TODO Quantitative proof that BDD works?
+TODO Compatibility with other common frameworks such as Scrum, Kanban, Less, Safe etc

+## Approaching BDD
-- From the industry point of view: How can BDD be approached?
+// TODO: From the industry point of view: How can BDD be approached?
-  - Is it possible to start with tech only or business only adoption, or does it have to happen simultaniously?
+// TODO: Is it possible to start with tech only or business only adoption, or does it have to happen simultaniously?
-- Different layers of adoption
+// TODO: Different layers of adoption
   - Consider: https://dzone.com/articles/the-five-stages-of-bdd-and-agile-adoption
   - What are the important understandings of each layer?
   - Which roles are involved & affected?
 What about the motivation of each of those roles?
   - Is it possible to quantify the adoption of BDD in terms of those layers?
-- Does BDD work?
-- Should everyone do BDD?

-## BDD application maturity check
-Consider defining somewhat of a maturity check of the application of BDD.
+// TODO: Consider defining somewhat of a maturity check of the application of BDD.
 It might reach from the simple application of its tools to a deep understanding of the principles and the ability to understand the perspectives on BDD from all the different roles (like business people, testers, engineers etc.)

-Have a sense for QA inside the team
+1. Have a sense for QA inside the team
-|
-v
-Write automated tests within the development team
+2. Write automated tests within the development team
-|
-v
-Understand what different test levels are useful for (and what not)
+3. Understand what different test levels are useful for (and what not)
-|
-v
-Consider readability and maintainability of written tests (e.g. by having small, focussed and isolated tests, using Given-When-Then structures etc.)
+4. Consider readability and maintainability of written tests (e.g. by having small, focussed and isolated tests, using Given-When-Then structures etc.)
-|
-v
-Use the same or a similar language in the tests as in the specification documents
+5. Use the same or a similar language in the tests as in the specification documents
-|
-V
-Consider QA before specification is done
+6. Consider QA before specification is done
-|
-v
-Have discussions between people from specification, development and QA (3 Amigos)
+7. Have discussions between people from specification, development and QA (3 Amigos)
-|
-v
+8. to be continued..

 ---

-Unordered thoughts:
-Scenarios have to be independent

----
+## Conclusion
+- Should everyone do BDD?

 ## References